bauwenst/TkTkT/src/tktkt/models/viterbi/_results.md

 bigger meaningful tokens are unknown to it.

 We have three model alternatives:
 - Symmetric probabilities but using the joint (i.e. also counting the non-boundaries);
 - Boundary-only log probabilities
 - Joint log probabilities
 Strangely, the first one changes 0 of the predicted splits.

 When you use log probabilities WITHOUT the joint, performance tanks.
 ```
+HFPointViterbi(BoundaryScoresChosen(LogPT) + VocabularyConstraintExact)
     Precision: 0.5128729963008631
     Recall:    0.5810841017043867
     F1:        0.5448519779931884